wijayajessica/AI_project/README.md

 Overview:

-The goal of this project is to explore different TD-learning, including SARSA, Q-learning, Expected-SARSA and do some analysis and discussions on how to compare and contrast these 3 methods.
+The goal of this project is to explore different TD-learning, including SARSA, Q-learning, Expected-SARSA and do some analysis and discussions on how to compare and contrast these three methods.
 We then ran a simulation on simple mazes and compare the performances to identify the strength and weaknesses of these different methods.

 File Description: